 The PhD Program in Social Work maintains a strict language requirement for non-native speakers of English.
 All applicants to the PhD program whose native language and/or language of the home is not English are required to submit results from the Test of English as a Foreign Language (TOEFL) or from the International English Language Testing System (IELTS).
 This guideline includes international students/non-native speakers of English who have completed a master of social work or similar degree from a US college or university.

-When completing the online application you can pay the application fee($75) by credit card or debit card.
+When completing the online application, you can pay the application fee($75) by credit card or debit card.
 The application fee is non-refundable.
-YOu must submit the fee payment before in order to access recommendation requests or upload supplemental documents.
+You must submit the fee payment to access recommendation requests or upload supplemental documents.